nandanmen/css-weights/public/help.md

 # What does weight have anything to do with CSS?

-Every CSS selector gets assigned a **weight** so that the browser knows which one it should use when they end up conflicting.
-If we have an `input` and the following two selectors:
+Every CSS selector is assigned a **weight** that the browser uses to resolve conflicts. **This is how specificity works in a nutshell**.

+For example, if we have an `<input>` element and the following two selectors:

 ```css
 :root #myApp input:required {